Apply for Australian Citizenship

 If you were granted a permanent resident visa after you arrived in Australia, your permanent residence date will be the date that the visa was granted.

 Are you eligible for Australian Citizenship?
-If yes, book a time to learn how to apply.
+Book a time to learn how to apply.

 Stage 1 – Lodgement of Application

 The first step is to lodge your citizenship application, along with any supporting documents required to demonstrate that you satisfy the relevant requirements.

 Once the DOHA has determined that you are eligible for the conferral of citizenship, they will ask you to attend an appointment with a case officer.
 At this appointment, you will sit the citizenship test.
 This contains questions regarding the rights and responsibilities of Australian citizenship, along with questions relating to life in Australia and what it means to be an Australian citizen.
 Each eligible adult applicant must sit this test.
 The questions are based on testable information contained in the Australian citizenship test resource book, which you can study before your test.

 After you have passed your citizenship test and the DOHA has approved your application, you need to attend a citizenship ceremony.
 This usually takes place within 3 months of the date that an application is approved, although waiting times vary between different local councils.
 At the citizenship ceremony, you must take the Australian Citizenship Pledge to complete the process of becoming an Australian citizen.
 All eligible adult applicants must attend a citizenship ceremony – there are very few exceptions to this requirement.

 The Department of Immigration may refuse an application for citizenship on the following criteria not satisfied:

 - You are unable to satisfy the general or special residence requirements and you are not eligible for an exemption;